 Services we provide include:

 Being unemployed is temporary and is the perfect time to network and retool for your next career.
 People who use our services find employment faster than those who go it alone.
 The workplace is constantly changing and how you search for a job is constantly evolving.
-Workforce Partnership is here to supply you new tools to help reach your career goals.
+Workforce Partnership is here to supply you with new tools to help reach your career goals.
 When visiting with us share whether you were laid off, or if your job was sent overseas, as situations like this may qualify you for additional services.
 Anyone can use our offices and receive basic career services.
-However, some programs and funding are reserved for residents of Johnson, Leavenworth and Wyandotte Counties, with low to moderate income and particular barriers to employment.
+However, some programs and funding are reserved for residents of Johnson, Leavenworth, and Wyandotte Counties, with low to moderate income and particular barriers to employment.
 Visit any one of our Workforce Centers; our dedicated staff is here to assist you in finding gainful, meaningful employment.
 All at no cost to you.

 Services for Veterans

 Workforce Partnership is here to help transfer your skills from the military to your next career.
 Our Veterans Representatives are veterans themselves and have been where you are.
 They have extensive experience helping transitioning military personnel and their spouses navigate the job market, and are regularly networking with employers seeking to hire veterans like you.
 In addition, our workforce center staff includes Disabled Veterans Outreach Program (DVOP) specialists under the Jobs for Veterans State Grants Program who develop job and training opportunities for veterans, with special emphasis on veterans with service-connected disabilities.
 Qualified Veterans and their spouses always receive priority access to all our resources and services.
 It doesn’t matter how long ago you served our country, we now stand ready to serve you.